berkaltiok/windicss-safelist-generator/README.md

 };
 ```

-Each token wrapped in `{}` will be passed through Tailwind's `theme()` helper to retrieve all possible values.
+Each token wrapped in `{}` will be passed through WindiCSS's `theme()` helper to retrieve all possible values.
 Then the plugin generates a list of all combinations.

-List of all available tokens can be found [here](https://tailwindcss.com/docs/theme#configuration-reference).
+List of all available tokens can be found [here](https://windicsscss.com/docs/theme#configuration-reference).

 ```txt
 text-{colors} → text-{red-100,red-200,…}